Omaha Daily Bee: History

 The newspaper was sold to millionaire Nelson B. Updike, a local grain dealer, in 1920.
 In 1927, Updike purchased the Omaha Daily News and merged his papers to form the Bee-News.
 In June 1928 the Bee-News was sold to William Randolph Hearst.
 In October 1937, Hearst sold the paper to the Omaha World-Herald for $750,000, which promptly discontinued its publication.

 According to a 1954 World-Herald report, "Edward Rosewater actually did not have journalism in mind when he launched the first edition of the Bee on June 19, 1871, to influence the public in favor of the ratification of a legislative bill originated by him, creating the Board of Education."

 Bee and Bee-News alumni include Don Hollenbeck, who later worked for CBS News.

+Early 20th century American author Elizabeth Higgins Sullivan worked for the Omaha Daily Bee newspaper and various Chicago daily newspapers.
+She was devoted to Women's suffrage and the social settlement movement.